comp-med-research/pIC50_prediction/README.md

 ## Getting Started

 In order to run the finetuned model from this repo you will need to clone the [SELFormer](https://github.com/HUBioDataLab/SELFormer) repository and follow the steps outlined for generating selfies.
 An example of the structure of the final repo including both SELFormer and this pIC50_prediction repo is given below.
+The model is available here.

 ```